 Now back to our original dilemma.
 You’re riding your horse and planning on a left turn.
 Your horse starts to, or has turned to the right instead.
 What are you going to do?
-I received some great answers on the forum and email with thoughts from folks.
+I posted this question quite some time ago and received some great answers.

 Here’s what works for me.
-Lets look at the solution through the possible scenarios:
+Lets look at the solution through three possible scenarios:

 - The horse has already turned right.
 Sorry, we’re too late.
-Even though we may not have picked up on it, his thought of turning right was there before he actually turned and we missed the cue.
-That’s our leadership error and not his fault so we can’t reprimand him for that.
-In this case we make his turn our turn: since the horse has already turned right, we take leadership of the right turn.
+Even though we may not have picked up on it, our horse’s thought of turning right was there before they actually turned and we missed the cue.
+That’s our leadership error and not their fault so we can’t reprimand for that (we don’t reprimand in our style of horsemanship anyway, we support.
+But that’s another article).
+In this case we make our horse’s turn our turn: since the horse has already turned right, we assume leadership of the right turn.
 Then, repeat the exercise noting the point where the horse was drawn to the right.
 Now proceed to step 2.

-- We feel him being drawn or pulled to the right, but he hasn’t committed yet.
+- We feel our horse being drawn or pulled to the right, but they haven’t committed yet.
 If the horse has previously turned right (1) then we present a forward focused energy to the left with greater intensity and clarity than we did the first time.
-If your energetic direction outweighs the pressure drawing your horse away…done!
+If our energetic direction outweighs the pressure drawing our horse away…done!
 If that isn’t enough, the proceed to step 3.

-- In (2), we will sense or see our horse’s focus change from following our path to his desired path to the right.
+- In (2), we will sense or see our horse’s focus change from following our path to their desired path to the right.
 The moment that happens, we need to signal our horse to follow us.
 When a horse has a thought that turns into action, it happens in this order: mind, eye, head, body.
 We want to catch this at the ‘mind’ stage – if we wait until the head or body stage, we’re back in step 1.
-To correct this – BEFORE we pick up a rein – we need to signal him to follow our FOCUS to the left.
+To correct this here is what we can do.
+BEFORE we pick up a rein – we need to signal our horse to follow our FOCUS to the left.
 That might be as simple as a tap with your foot, a cluck, a tap with a crop, or – if you need to create a larger pressure – wave a flag by the right side of his head.
+Basically we’re getting their attention back.
+No differently than clapping your hands to silence a group of people your’e about to speak to.

 The reason this happens is easy to understand and based on a known principle of how the horse thinks: The horse is always drawn to the highest pressure.
 It’s a prey animal survival instinct.
 Your horse is turning right or thinking of turning right because what is over that way is a higher pressure than your current focus or presentation.

-If we have done our job in teaching a horse that pressure means, “release and follow me” then adding a correct pressure to signal our horse in those moments will cause him to release his other thought and change to following our focus.
+If we have done our job in teaching a horse that pressure means, “release and follow me” then adding a subtle pressure to signal our horse in those moments will cause them to release their other thought and change to following our focus.

-Our intention is that we produce a horse that can follow our energetic focus so we are not reduced to steering him with the reins like a mindless robot: an attempt to control the horse because we haven’t acquired the leadership skills to have him follow us.
+Our intention is that we produce a horse that can follow our energetic focus so we are not reduced to steering him with the reins like a mindless robot.
+When we’re only using reins to steer, the truth is that we’re attempting to control the horse because we haven’t yet learned how to communicate with them, nor established the leadership or trust required for them to follow us.
+The good news is that those things are quite basic and don’t take long to learn.
 Energetic direction is a primal communication method that horses use continually.
 All we need to do is polish our ability to speak it.

 Want to learn more?
 Join us for a clinic or lessons and take your relationship with your horse to a new level of athleticism.